JackDanna/FogentRoleplayTemplate/README.md

 ## Adjusted Skill Level Effect

 For a specified Skill/Vocation, a Character receives an adjustment to it's level.
 The resulting level can not go outside the upper and lower bounds for a Skill/Vocation.

+**Affected Skills:** The Skills/Vocations that are effected.

+**Level Adjustment:** The Level the Skills/Vocations are going to be set to.

 |           Name           |    Description    |  Duration  | Source | Affected Skills | Level Adjustment |
 | :----------------------: | :---------------: | :--------: | :----: | :--------------: | :--------------: |